1975 Chadian coup d'état

+On 13 April 1975, a military coup d'état deposed and killed Chadian president François Tombalbaye, replacing him by a military council.

-The 1975 Chadian coup d'état was in considerable part generated by the growing distrust of the president of Chad, François Tombalbaye, for the army.
-This distrust came in part from the Chadian Armed Forces (FAT) incapacity to deal with the rebellion that was inflaming the Muslim north from when the rebel insurgent group FROLINAT had been formed in 1966.
+The most important factor leading up to the coup was a growing sentiment of distrust towards Tombalbaye inside the Chadian army.
+This distrust was exacerbated by the president's planned purge of the military cadre.
+It was also linked to the army's incapacity to deal with the ongoing rebellion waged by the FROLINAT, FAN and related insurgent groups.

-Arrests
+There are strong indications of French involvement in (or at least tacit acceptance and foreknowledge of) the coup, despite French support to Tombalbaye's regime throughout the years.

+Background

+In the years leading up to the coup, Tombalbaye's regime had acted more and more erratically.
+He had alienated important sections of his own southern support base through an enforced "cultural revolution" that had rendered the Sara initiation ritual of yondo obligatory for civil servants.

 Chad's former colonial power, France, had urged Tombalbaye to involve the military leadership in power, and the President did reserve a place in his party, the Chadian Progressive Party (PPT), for the army commander; but much more important and decisive in undermining his support among the military was, in 1973, to be the arrest of the Army Chief of Staff, General Félix Malloum, for an alleged coup plot (the so-called Black Sheep Plot).
 Also the Generals Jacques Doumro and Negue Djogo, and other officers, were arrested between 1971 and 1975 on similar charges, the latter on March 23, 1975.

-It was in this atmosphere of tension that Tombalbaye proceeded to yet another purge in the army, hitting this time the gendarmerie, the twelve hundred strong military police; its head, Colonel Djimet, and his aide, Major Kotiga, were both arrested on April 2, 1975, for the escape of some FROLINAT prisoners.
+It was in this atmosphere of tension that Tombalbaye proceeded to yet another purge in the army, hitting this time the gendarmerie, the 1,200-strong military police; its head, Colonel Djimet, and his aide, Major Alphonse Kotiga, were both arrested on April 2, 1975, for the escape of some FROLINAT prisoners.
 This was to prove a fatal error.